-I joined UvA in 2017 as Assistant Professor in English Literature.
-Previously I taught Victorian literature at Cardiff University (2015-16) and various literature courses at the University of Manchester, where I also completed my BA (2007), MA (2010) and PhD (2014).
-My research has focused mainly on modernity, cities, vision, space and architecture in the nineteenth century, and I am currently working on a monograph based on my PhD research, Invisible Architecture: Ideologies of Space in the Nineteenth-Century City, which discusses Gogol, Gaskell, Dickens and Zola, and theorists including Walter Benjamin and Henri Lefebvre.
-I have published work on Charles Dickens, Elizabeth Gaskell, Benjamin Disraeli, Charles Kingsley, Victorian childhood, the writing of Rem Koolhaas and Walter Benjamin, among other topics.
+Ben Moore joined the UvA in 2017 as Assistant Professor in English Literature.
+Previously he taught at Cardiff University (2015-16) and the University of Manchester (2011-15), where he also completed his BA (2007), MA (2010) and PhD (2014).
+His research has focused mainly on modernity, cities, vision, space and architecture in the nineteenth century.
+This work has led to a monograph, Invisible Architecture in Nineteenth-Century Literature: Rethinking Urban Modernity (Edinburgh University Press).
+He has also written articles and book chapters on Charles Dickens, Elizabeth Gaskell, Benjamin Disraeli, Charles Kingsley, Margaret Oliphant, Victorian childhood, Rem Koolhaas, the uncanny in literature, and Walter Benjamin, among other topics.

 Ben is also interested in re-reading discourses of biology and the human in nineteenth-century literature, in light of recent debates around the Anthropocene.
 He published a short book on this topic, Human Tissue in the Realist Novel, 1850-1895, with Palgrave in 2023.